-I am Hilde Devolder and I am the owner of a chocolate shop in Ghent since October 2010.
+I am Hilde Devolder and I am the owner of a chocolate shop with an atelier in Ghent since October 2010.

 My slogan is:

 ‘I love chocolate.
 I love art.
 I love beauty.
 So I try to combine all of this in what I make with chocolate in my shop in Ghent, Belgium.
 And you?
 Do you like chocolate?’

 That’s why I choose a concept of small chocolates with lots of flavor.
 This is by minimizing added sugar.
 So I kill two birds with one stone.